-2. Landscape Plan
+d.
+Landscape Plan

 A landscaping plan describing the number, species and location of all plantings within the site perimeter buffer and the development itself shall be submitted for the Planning Board's review.
-No invasive species as described in NH Department of Agriculture rule AGR 3800, or any updates to that rule, may be used as planting materials.
+No invasive species may be used as planting materials.

-3. Parking
+e.
+Parking

-There shall be a minimum of one (1) covered off-street parking space per dwelling unit.
+There shall be a minimum of one (1) off-street parking space per dwelling unit.
+Where deemed to enhance the appearance, design and functionality of the development, shared driveways for up to four (4) dwelling units are acceptable.

-4. Pedestrian Linkage and Circulation
+f.
+Pedestrian Linkage and Circulation

 The use of interconnecting walkways, trails and natural walking paths shall be an integral part of all Housing for Older Persons developments.
 These pedestrian amenities shall be designed to facilitate access between housing units, the Community Center, active recreation areas, open space areas and public trails, ways that may exist outside of the development, and provide access to stores/businesses when an HOP development is part of a commercial/retail development.
-Primary (paved) walkways in proximity to housing units and the Community Center shall meet ADA requirements.
+Primary (paved) walkways in proximity to housing units and the Community Center shall meet American with Disabilities (ADA) requirements.
 Natural walking and hiking trails are exempt from this requirement.

-5. Lighting
+g.
+Lighting

 All roads, primary walkways and access to buildings shall be adequately lighted.
+The use of "full cut-off" lighting is required.
 Every effort shall be made to prevent light trespass, nuisance glare and over illumination due to excess wattage or inappropriate light fixtures.
 A lighting plan shall be submitted for the Planning Board's review, which shall be consistent with the standards found in the current lighting ordinance and site plan regulations.
 Lighting of common and public areas shall be independently controlled from that for the residential units.